North County Serenity House A Program of HealthRIGHT 360

 North County Serenity House A Program of HealthRIGHT 360 - Escondido, CA

 North County Serenity House A Program Of Healthright 360 is an inpatient rehab center located at 1341 North Escondido Boulevard in the 92026 zip code in Escondido, CA. It is operated by a private non-profit organization.
-Some of the treatment approaches used by North County Serenity House A Program Of Healthright 360 include cognitive behavioral therapy, counseling for substance abuse and counseling for trauma victims.
-North County Serenity House A Program Of Healthright 360 provides short term inpatient rehab, long term rehab and long-term residential treatment.
-It also provides residential substance use treatment and inpatient dual diagnosis treatment.
+Some of the treatment approaches used by North County Serenity House A Program Of Healthright 360 include cognitive behavioral therapy, relapse prevention treatment and substance use counseling approach.
+North County Serenity House A Program Of Healthright 360 provides long-term rehab, short-term residential treatment and 90 day and 1 year rehab.
+It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: 1341 North Escondido Boulevard, Escondido, CA 92026